Mintbase/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 * Yu-Kai Tseng [GitHub](https://github.com/yktseng) has a master's degree in Computer Science.
 He also had 9-year working experience in developing Industrial Network Management Softwares/Services and is now a freelancer.
 Yu-kai is familiar with backend service development and had experience in leading large distributed system design and development.

 * Yao-Hsin Chen [GitHub](https://github.com/iisaint) has a Ph.D. in Computer Science focusing on information security.
 He is a big believer in blockchain and is a co-founder of a blockchain-based solar technology company in Taiwan.
-Currently, he is organizing a small start-up to deliver services in the Polkadot ecosystem.
+Currently, he is organizing a small start-up to deliver services in the Mintbase ecosystem.

 ### Contact